 “Now get up and get that bag on your shoulder and move out smartly!”

 The recruit was so terrified of the sergeant and the adrenalin was pumping so fast that he actually got the bag onto his shoulder and managed to somehow shuffle and stumble his way to the E-3-2 Company compound and into formation.

 Basic training was one epithet-laced berating after another.
 And when it wasn’t verbal, it was often physical.
 Punching, pushing, kicking, slapping.

-“This man’s’ Army ain’t for pansies, panty-waists and wimps,” I recall First Sergeant Vega yelling at us during our first day of basic training.
-“You will leave here ready to kill the enemy or by God you won’t leave here at all.
-We are here to kick your asses and by God I will put this size 12 boot all the way up your ass hole until it comes out your f…k’n mouths if I have to.
+“This man’s Army ain’t for pansies, panty-waists, and wimps,” I recall First Sergeant Harrington yelling at us during our first day of basic training.
+“You will leave here ready to kill the enemy, or by God, you won’t leave here at all.
+We are here to kick your asses, and by God, I will put this size 12 boot all the way up to your ass hole until it comes out your f…k’n mouths if I have to.
 Do I make myself clear?”

 No one stepped forward.